roberthowton/academic-kickstart/content/course-illusion/_index.md

 ## Evaluation

-Final grades will be determined according to the following critera:
+Final grades will be determined according to the following criteria:

 ### Final Grade Rubric